justice-ellis/chat-app-css-illustration/README.md

 ## Acknowledgments

 Thanks be to God Almighty for the gift of Life.
-Our sincere appreciation the entire Amalitech Training Team especially Mr. Salami Suleiman for this timely enlightening project.
-We appreciate our abled colleques who supported us in any way during the project.
+Our sincere appreciation to the entire Amalitech Training Team especially Mr. Salami Suleiman for this timely enlightening project.
+We appreciate our abled colleagues who supported us in any way during the project.
 Thank you.